Hydraverse/hygem/README.md

 The goal of this game is to acquire and hold HYGEMs until they are redeemable for a value higher than the minting cost.

-HYGEMs can be acquired for free by mining BLOCKs from player-owned wallets, or bought from BLOCK holders not participating in the game (not holding MAGIC).
+HYGEMs can be acquired for free by mining BLOCKs from player-owned staking wallets, or bought from BLOCK holders not participating in the game (not holding MAGIC).

 ### How it works:

-Every smart contract transaction on the Hydra chain is confirmed by a mined block.
+Every smart contract transaction on the Hydra chain is confirmed by a mined block, which is also what generates our coveted HYDRA staking rewards.

 When a player mints MAGIC, the cost (starting at 0.01 HYDRA, or 1 GCOIN) is contributed to the HYDRA reward pool.
 At the same time, the address responsible for mining the HYDRA block associated with this transaction receives 1 BLOCK.